AshleyTuring/DecentralML/README.md

 ### Run

 First, complete the [basic Rust setup instructions](https://docs.substrate.io/install/).
-Use Rust's native `cargo` command to build and launch the DecentralML pallet:
+Switch into the "substrate-node-decentralml" folder if you are not already Use Rust's native `cargo` command to build and launch the DecentralML pallet:

 ```sh